denilsonsa/cpf-generator/README.md

     $ ./cpf-generator | wc
     1000000000 1000000000 12000000000

+The CPF numbers are printed without any special formatting.

+    $ ./cpf-generator | head -n 3
+    00000000000
+    00000000191
+    00000000272

+Alternatively, you can easily change the code to print formatted numbers.

+    $ ./cpf-generator | head -n 3
+    000.000.000-00
+    000.000.001-91
+    000.000.002-72

+Sure, I could have added a command-line argument to toggle the behavior… But so far I didn't (for simplicity and for laziness).

 ## Requirements

 * C compiler.
 Tested with `gcc`.
 Should work with any C compiler.
 If you use another compiler, please tweak the `Makefile`.